 Typically, menopause is diagnosed when women have the following:

 - FSH blood levels greater than 50 mIU/mg and

 - Estradiol serum levels less than 50 pg/ml; or

 - No menstrual period for one full year

 A pelvic ultrasound will typically show a thin endometrium (lining of the uterus) and small ovaries that may be atrophied.

 Menopause usually progresses through three stages that last about 10 years.
 The first few years signifies onset of menopause.
 These years are the most problematic.

 For the past 40 years, the conventional wisdom is that menopause is caused by the absolute deficiency of estrogen.
-Estrogen replacement has been prescribed to millions of women since the mid 1960s.
+Estrogen hormone replacement has been prescribed to millions of women since the mid 1960s.
 This explanation has now been shown to be an incomplete answer.
-Many women who cannot be prescribed estrogen found relief if given natural progesterone alone.
-Clearly there is more to the menopausal picture than deficiency of estrogen alone.
+Many women who cannot be prescribed estrogen hormone found relief if given natural progesterone alone.
+Clearly, there is more to the menopausal picture than deficiency of estrogen alone.
 Let us now look more deeply into female hormones.

 © Copyright 2012 Michael Lam, M.D.
 All Rights Reserved.